 The trickiest part of making this soup is peeling and cutting the squash.
 Since it is very hard, I cook the squash with the skin on first to make it soft and easier to work with.
-You can do this in 2 ways, steam it in an Instant Pot with a little water in the bottom for 8 minutes or bake it in the oven at 300 F for about 30 minutes.
+You can do this in 2 ways, steam it in an Instant Pot with a little water in the bottom for 8 minutes or roast it in the oven at 300° F for about 30 minutes.
 Either way works well to soften it and make it very easy to peel and cut.

-How do I make creamy vegan butternut squash soup?
+🥄 How to make creamy vegan squash soup